Edinson Cavani: 2014 World Cup, 2018 World Cup, 2019 Copa América and retirement

 On 13 November 2013, Cavani scored the last goal in Uruguay's 5–0 away win over Jordan in a play-off for the 2014 World Cup.
 In their first group game of the finals, against Costa Rica in Fortaleza, Cavani opened the scoring with a penalty after Diego Lugano had been pulled down.
 Uruguay, however, eventually lost 3–1.
 Uruguay were eliminated by Colombia, following a 2–0 defeat in the round of 16 on 28 June 2014.

-Post-World Cup

 With Suárez suspended for the entire tournament, Cavani was an undisputed starter for Uruguay at the 2015 Copa América in Chile.
 In the quarter-finals against the hosts at the Estadio Nacional, Cavani was sent off for two bookings: the first for a foul on Arturo Vidal, the second for flicking at Gonzalo Jara's face after Jara had poked him in the buttocks.
-The incident received almost immediate and prominent international coverage from newspapers and the internet, mostly in defence of Cavani.
-Massive coverage included articles, columns, blogs, memes and cartoons.
-Press in Australia drew comparisons to what the press referred to as "Hopoate", comparing it to a similar infamous onfield anus-poking incident from rugby.
-Other massive international coverage of the incident came from China, the United Kingdom, France, and the United States.
-Internet coverage included Goal.com, Business Insider, ESPNFC, Bleacher Report The World Game, The Huffington Post, and Dirty Tackle.
 Teammate Jorge Fucile was later also dismissed, and holders Uruguay were eliminated with a 1–0 defeat.
 Cavani also took part in the Copa América Centenario the following year, but he once again went scoreless in the competition, as Uruguay were eliminated in the first round.

-In 2018, Uruguay participated in the China Cup.
-Cavani led Uruguay to the trophy by scoring the only goal in the final match against Wales.